LX-mixers for QAOA: Optimal mixers restricted to subspaces and the stabilizer formalism: Applications and practical considerations

 \subsection{Simulation example for a constrained MAXCUT instance}

-Finally, we provide a numerical example for the specific case of a constrained MAXCUT as a proof-of-principle for QAOA.
+Finally, we provide a numerical example for the specific case of a constrained MAXCUT as a proof-of-principle for LX-QAOA.
 The problem has constraints with the Cartesian product structure of Section~\ref{sec:cartesianprod}, where each subspace is a multi-k-hot state, more specifically $B = B_{0,1} \otimes B_{0,1}$.
 The optimization problem is formulated as follows:

 The quadratic cost function is encoded in the weights of the graph, as illustrated in Figure~\ref{fig:maxcut}~(a).
-For this constraint MAXCUT problem, we introduce a 5 vertices constraint for each of the 2 subsets, ensuring that the state for each set of vertices is either $\ket{0}$ or a 1-hot state Figure~\ref{fig:maxcut} shows the simulation results
+For this constraint MAXCUT problem, we introduce a 5 vertices constraint for each of the 2 subsets, ensuring that the state for each set of vertices is either $\ket{0}$ or a 1-hot state.
+Figure~\ref{fig:maxcut} shows the simulation results, indicating a good convergence of the approximation.